BitPoet/InlineCompleteTinyMCE/README.md

 - InlineCompleteTinyMCEActionUsers
   Add links to user profiles or user emails by typing "@" and the starting letters of the user's name, then select from the list.
   By default, a plain list is shown, but you can optionally enable profile pictures in the list.
+- InlineCompleteTinyMCEActionPages
+  Configure a selector in the field settings.
+The autocompleter then retrieves a list of pages matching the selector (use {filter} as a placeholder).
+  You can also configure the trigger character.

 You can program your own action modules.
 They need to inherit from InlineCompleteTinyMCEAction and implement the following methods:
 - init()